 Besides overpaying your taxes the previous year, other situations worthy of a tax refund exist.
 Here are a few conditions that mean you’re getting a tax refund.

-- When you erroneously complete the IRS form W-4, which estimates how much your employee withholds from your paystub.
+When you mistakenly complete the IRS form W-4, which dictates how much tax your employer withholds from your employee's paycheck or paystub, adjustments may be necessary to ensure you don’t owe more taxes.

 Tax refunds/tax returns-What are tax returns?

-When you file a document with details about your incomes, expenses and other relevant financial information, that’s your tax return.
+When you file a document with details about your incomes, expenses and other relevant financial information, that's your tax return.
 Essentially, you are supposed to file your tax return with a tax authority like the IRS, for instance.
-Your tax return is essential for helping you calculate your taxes and schedule your payment.
+Your tax return is crucial for accurately calculating your tax payments and schedule your payment, ensuring that you utilize tax software to manage itemized deductions and track how much tax you actually owe.

 To help you understand how tax refunds/tax returns differ, you need to know how tax returns work.
 Here is how!